Christ the Redeemer, Rio de Janeiro

 Heavy rainfall

-The rainy season runs from November until March in the south and south-east (including Rio de Janeiro – see Regional risks) and from April until July in the north-east of Brazil.
+The rainy season runs from November until March in the south and south-east of Brazil (including Rio de Janeiro) and from April until July in the north-east of Brazil.
+However heavy rainfall and flooding can also occur outside of the designated rainy seasons, in any region of the country.

 Forest fires

-Forest fires are common from May to September, especially during July and August due to the arrival of dry season.
+Forest fires are common from May to September, especially during July and August due to the dry season.
 They are highly dangerous and unpredictable.
-Check the latest alerts and weather forecast (in Portuguese) and follow advice of local authorities if you’re considering travelling to affected areas.
+Check the latest alerts and weather forecast (in Portuguese) and follow the advice of local authorities if you’re considering travelling to affected areas.

 This section has safety advice for regions of Brazil.
 It only covers regions where FCDO has specific advice.